Rayen-CyberSecurity/DBMS_09/README.md

 - What does `grab_set()` do in tkinter, and why is it used in a connection dialog?
 - What does PyInstaller bundle into the `dist/` directory, and why does the target machine not need Python installed?

+### Answers to the introductory questions

+**Why must the API URL not be hard-coded in the application source?**
+The API address can change depending on the server, network, or user.
+Asking for it in the connection dialog allows the same program to connect to different servers without changing the source code.

+**What is `root.mainloop()`, and why does a GUI program normally not reach the line after it?**
+`root.mainloop()` starts tkinter's event loop.
+It keeps waiting for events such as button clicks, keyboard input, and window actions.
+During normal operation, the loop continues until the main window is closed, so the next line is not executed before that.

+**Why is it bad practice to make HTTP requests directly inside a button callback without threading?**
+Tkinter normally runs the interface in one main thread.
+A slow HTTP request blocks that thread, which can freeze the window and make it appear unresponsive.
+The request should run in a background thread, while GUI updates are sent back to the main thread with `after()`.

+**What does `grab_set()` do in tkinter, and why is it used in a connection dialog?**
+`grab_set()` makes the dialog modal.
+The user cannot interact with the main window until the dialog is closed.
+This ensures that the API URL and key are confirmed before the rest of the application is used.

+**What does PyInstaller bundle into the `dist/` directory, and why does the target machine not need Python installed?**
+PyInstaller bundles the application code, a Python interpreter, imported libraries, and supporting files.
+Since the interpreter and dependencies are included, the target machine does not need a separate Python installation.

 ---

 ## Background